DCT

 Key Claims at a Glance

-• The complaint asserts independent claim 1, among others Compl. ¶31
+• The complaint asserts independent claim 1 and a number of its dependent claims Compl. ¶31

-• The essential elements of independent method claim 1 include:
+• The essential elements of independent claim 1, a method claim, are:

-• introducing a carrier-fluid into a first microchannel of a device;
+• Introducing a carrier-fluid into a first channel of a substrate.

-• simultaneously introducing at least two streams of plug-fluids into a first inlet in fluid communication with the first microchannel;
+• Introducing at least two different plug-fluids into the first channel.

-• The complaint asserts numerous dependent claims but does not reserve the right to assert others not listed Compl. ¶31
+• The complaint does not explicitly reserve the right to assert other dependent claims for this patent.

 The Invention Explained